balb/MyReactApp/readme.md

 ## Review
 * Visual Studio is very slow starting up.
 Should the project be split out to client side / server side projects?
 Switch off SPA stuff?
+* The Visual Studio adds lots of extra stuff - as you would expect.
+* https://neutrinojs.org/ - This looks better for creating the react stuff.
+* How do I wire up hot-reload with VS web server?

 ## Questions and next steps
 * How do you do locally scoped css like Vue.js?